fisshy/react-scroll/README.md

 > to - target to scroll to

 > containerId - container to listen for scroll events and to perform scrolling in

 > spy - make Link selected when scroll is at its targets position

-> hashSpy - update hash based on spy.
+> hashSpy - update hash based on spy, containerId has to be set to scroll a specific element.

 > smooth - animate the scrolling